-Fig. 6 depicts the proxy cache allocations under UPatch, for arrival rates of 10 and 100 requests per minute.
-The proxy cache allocation under SBatch is similar.
+Fig. 7 and Fig. 8 depict the proxy cache allocations under SBatch and UPatch respectively, for arrival rates of 10 and 100 requests per minute.
 We see that, when the proxy cache size is small, only the most popular videos are cached.
 As the the proxy cache size increases, more videos are cached.
 For low aggregate arrival rates, the size of the proxy storage allocated to a video increases as a function of its access probability.
 At high arrival rates, the proxy storage tends to be more evenly distributed among all the videos; this differs substantially from the proportional allocation under PP caching and helps to explain the difference in transmission cost under the two caching schemes.